apache/activemq/assembly/src/release/examples/openwire/advanced-scenarios/readme.md

 ## Overview

-This directory contains more advanced examples of how to use AcitveMQ's OpenWire based JMS API.
+This directory contains more advanced examples of how to use ActiveMQ's OpenWire based JMS API.